-California regulators will open an investigation into Edison International (EIX)’s San Onofre nuclear power plant this year.
+California regulators will open an investigation into Edison International (EIX:US)’s San Onofre nuclear power plant this year.

 The California Public Utilities Commission wants more clarity from federal nuclear regulators before starting its probe, Michael Peevey, president of the state agency, said at a meeting in San Francisco today.